 \subsection{Anomalous transport in media with large-scale heterogeneity}

 We have been concerned so far with systems for which the distribution $p_N$ for the number of scatterers in a window of volume $ V \gg 1/\rho $ has a small variance, thereby making the system appear quite homogeneous on the scale of tens or hundreds of scatterers.
 Here, we will be concerned with disordered systems exhibiting large-scale heterogeneities leading to a large variance, also known as positively-correlated systems, as described in Sec.~\ref{sec:3}.
-Such systems are ubiquitous in nature, a well-known example being cloudy atmospheres.
+Such systems are ubiquitous in nature, a well-known example being cloudy atmospheres~\cite{marshak20053d}.
 The density of droplets in suspension in clouds can indeed fluctuate over orders of magnitude.
 As illustrated in the right panel of Fig.~\ref{fig:fluctuation-correlation}, one may find very sparse as well as denser regions, implying a strongly fluctuating scattering efficiency.
-Numerous developments and outcomes have been achieved to describe transport in such systems, mostly motivated by applications in radiative transfer through the atmosphere~\cite{marshak20053d} and neutron transport in pebble bed reactors~\cite{behrens1949effect}.
+Research on the topic has experienced numerous developments, most notably in the framework of transport theory in so-called non-Markovian stochastic mixtures, also known as non-classical transport theory~\cite{pomraning1991linear}.
+For a recent and thorough review of the literature on non-classical transport, we refer the reader to~\citet{deon2022hitchhiker}.
 As we shall now see, despite the absence of coherent interference effects between neighboring scatterers, such long-range correlations have a dramatic impact on transport.